danleks/danleks/README.md

 ![alt text](https://github.com/danleks/danleks/blob/main/mybio.svg)

 ## About me
-Hi, my name is Alex.
+Hi, my name is Aleks.
 I am self-taught front-end developer.
 Among technologies I enjoy working with are ReactJS and its ecosystem.
 I am still learning and happy to discover new things in the frontend universe.